NexusMutual/docs/docs/protocol/claims-assessment.md

 ## Fraudulent votes

 During the cool-down period, claim outcomes can be reviewed if fraudulent voting is suspected.
-If the Advisory Board finds a claims assessor to have voted to deny a legitimate claim or approve an illegitimate claim, then a fraud penalty can be imposed.
+If the Advisory Board finds a claim assessor to have voted to deny a legitimate claim or approve an illegitimate claim, then a fraud penalty can be imposed.
 The Advisory Board can submit a merkle-tree root hash representing the fraudulent voter and their assessment stake.
 The fraudulent vote is reversed and the fraudulent assessor's stake is burned.

 Once the Advisory Board submits the merkle-tree root hash, anyone can process the fraud penalty.
 By processing the fraud penalty, a member is executing the transaction that burns the assessor’s stake and reverses their fraudulent vote.